blahgeek/Minions/doc/quickstart.md

 ![](../images/ui-start.png)

 Start typing few characters (in the following image, `p`) and filtered actions would show up.
 The filter text would be reset to empty if you dont't type for a short period of time.
+Note that the filtering engine is **adaptive**, which means that after you type "g" and select "Google" for several times, that item would gradually be the default when you type "g".
+(And don't worry, to protect your privacy, the content (filter text and item title) of your history would *NOT* be stored in disk.
+See [the code](../src/mcore/matcher.rs) for more details.)

 ![](../images/ui-filtering.png)